tempelaar-team/qclab-dev/docs/user_guide/model_dev.rst

-Note that a flag can be included to prevent the RK4 solver in QC Lab from recalculating the quantum-classical forces (ie the expectation value of `dh_qc_dzc`):
+Note that a flag can be included to prevent the RK4 solver in QC Lab from recalculating the quantum-classical forces (i.e., the expectation value of `dh_qc_dzc`):
 `sim.model.linear_h_qc = True`.